Big-Onche/Cube-Conflict/licenses/readme_cubeconflict_en.txt

 is NOT covered by this license.

 - 3D model files have their own licenses
-  See licenses / licenses_3Dmodels.txt
+  See licenses/licenses_3Dmodels.txt

-- Sound effects and music files used in game are buyed from SoundSnap and therefore covered by this license : http://soundsnap.com/licence
-- Voices are in public domain and/or used with express permissions of their author or purely created for the game.
+- Images, icons and font used have their own licenses Voir licenses/licenses_images.txt

+- Sound effects have their own licenses
+  Voir licenses/licenses_sounds.txt

-In the absence of an explicit license, any content is considered to be covered by the CC-BY-SA license.
+In the absence of an explicit license, any content is considered to be covered by the CC-BY-SA license and created for Cube Conflict.
 See cc-by-sa.txt or http://creativecommons.org/licenses/by-sa/4.0/